 As the weigh-ins approach, Lockhart cuts the fat as well and focuses on frozen fruits.
 George’s top pick is pineapple, because of the high fiber content.
 This keeps the brain hydrated at all times during the cut, which is imperative.
 Hydration is another key element of the system George Lockhart uses.

-A Sample George Lockhart Meal Plan
+George Lockhart Meal Plan Sample

 Let’s take a look at a sample George Lockhart meal plan that’s perfect for people training Brazilian Jiu-Jitsu.
-The first thing you should know is that Lockhart prefers multiple meals throughout a day.
+The first thing you should know is that Lockhart prefers multiple meals throughout the day.
 Usually, this means three main courses and 4 additional meals. the additional meals are snacks and the meals around workout time.

 For the main meals of the day, Lockhart likes to start with a good breakfast.
 Interestingly he prefers kefir to yogurt in the morning, pairing it with a banana, peanut butter, and oatmeal.
 This is the perfect high-carb meal to get you going for a hard training day.
 Lunch is all about easily digestible food, rich in protein and fiber.
 An example is ground turkey breast with 4-5 egg whites and a pineapple and spinach salad.
 Olive is the oil of choice.
 For dinner, light meat like fish is great for the digestive system.
-A tilapia with some greens and lemons the perfect Lockhart dinner.
+A tilapia with some greens and lemons is the perfect Lockhart dinner.

 On the subject of snacks Lockhart likes to keep things simple.
 All snacks are perfect around a workout, both before and after.
 A classic Lockhart snack includes Greek yogurt, some berries, and some nuts.
 You could switch the nuts with some ground flaxseed if you like.
-Also, after a workout, including some BCAAs into your snack, along with some honey and/or dried fruits like dates, for a better carbohydrate kick.
+Also, after a workout, include some BCAAs into your snack, along with some honey and/or dried fruits like dates, for a better carbohydrate kick.
 After all, it’s all about glycogen.

 As far as hydration goes, 21 oz of water with every meal is an absolute must.